Ustymko/JavaLabs/README.md

 Besides, checkstyle and spotbugs plugins must be included in pom.xml and used to check the code for any bugs and mistakes.

 to check the code quality run "mvn clean site"

+**Lab 7**
+RegEx usage in Java: delete all words from the text beginning with a consonant.
+Text and length of the words you want to delete must be given as parameters to the text editing method.